 What impact are we having on the world?

-It seems like a simple question, but it’s actually complicated and difficult (sometimes impossible) to answer.
+It seems like such a simple question, but it’s actually complicated and difficult (sometimes impossible) to answer.

-There are actually only three ways to be wrong about our impact: neglect, error and malice.
+Actually, there are only three ways to be wrong about our impact: neglect, error and malice.

-The first (and I think most common) way to be wrong about the impact we’re having is to simply avoid asking the question.
+The first (and in my experience most common) way to be wrong is to simply avoid ever asking the question.

 We do some work and observe some changes happening, but how do we know that the things we do are the cause of the changes that we see?
 If we don’t take time to try and answer this then we won’t be able to say with any conviction that there is a connection.